mitre/fieldmanual/sphinx-docs/Plugin-library.md

 ## Mock

-The Mock plugin adds a set of simulated agents to CALDERA and allows you to run complete operations without hooking any other computers up to your server.
+The Mock plugin adds a set of simulated agents to Caldera and allows you to run complete operations without hooking any other computers up to your server.

 These agents are created inside the `conf/agents.yml` file.
 They can be edited and you can create as many as you'd like.
 A sample agent looks like:
 ```